paketo-buildpacks/paketo-website/content/docs/howto/java.md

 The component buildpack for the provided artifact format will contribute a start command to the image.

 *Note*: All three of the [Apache Tomcat Buildpack][bp/apache-tomcat], [Executable Jar Buildpack][bp/executable-jar], and [DistZip Buildpack][bp/dist-zip] may opt-in during detection.
 However, only one of these buildpacks will actually contribute to the final image.
-This happens because the artifact type may be unknown during detection, if for example a previous buildpack [compiles the artifact](#building-from-source).
+This happens because the artifact type may be unknown during detection, if for example a previous buildpack [compiles the artifact][building-from-source].

 **Example**: Building from an Executable JAR